varnish/Varnish-Book/varnish_book.rst

    traffic, the amount of log data that Varnish produces is staggering, and filtering is a requirement for using ``varnishlog`` effectively.

 Tuning
 ======

-*This chapter is for the system administration course only*
+*This chapter is for the System Administration Course only*

-This chapter will cover:
+This chapter covers:

 - Architecture
 - Best practices